ifinver/aeons-info-v3/src/client/content/posts/en/zhang-sanfeng-36-instructions-on-internal-alchemy.en.md

 ### (B) Instructions for Spirit Egress

 With the work of changing the body accomplished, essence‑qi fills the whole body and great stability is present.

-24. “Great stability” is when vast emptiness prevails and even breathing comes to rest.
+24. "Great stability" is when vast emptiness prevails and even breathing comes to rest.
 Now regulate and allow the spirit to exit the shell; do not keep it long constrained within.
 Nourishment is complete; it must emerge.
 This is natural; therefore do not worry it will not come out, nor strive to force it out.
 If the yang spirit is not yet pure, no method can draw it outside.
 Thus at the time of spirit egress, return the single point of sincere intention to reflect upon the middle and lower fields so that yang‑qi arises and supplements the fetal spirit.
 That is twenty‑four.

 25. When the fetal spirit is full—clear and bright like the moon at mid‑heaven (if there is even the slightest turbidity, the fetal spirit is not complete)—in sitting there will suddenly appear flake‑like shapes like falling snow before the eyes.
 This is the time of spirit egress.
 That is twenty‑five.

 26. Now move the spirit to the upper field and imagine yourself ascending from the Mud‑Ball Palace up into the heavens.
 That is twenty‑six.

 27. After repeated imagining and intentional guidance, if it can exit, let it exit; if it cannot, return to reflect upon the middle and lower fields and await the occasion.
 That is twenty‑seven.

 28. When the moment arrives, guide it as above; after a time, spirit egress will occur.
 When the yang spirit has emerged, there is a body outside the body—the so‑called Dharma‑body—indestructible over kalpas.
 At this stage, success is achieved; there is no more wheel of rebirth and one becomes a supreme Perfected.
 Yet do not at once fly off after egress; continue the work of nurturing.
 Therefore, once the yang spirit emerges, immediately draw it back.
 That is twenty‑eight.

 29. After withdrawing it, again regulate and allow spirit egress.
 That is twenty‑nine.

 30. Train in this way daily.
 In time, it becomes at your command.
 During this period of sitting, keep the spirit only in the upper field.
 That is thirty.

 31. After the yang spirit leaves the body, many powers appear.
 Do not delight in them or display radiance outward.
 Embrace the Way serenely and cultivate with care.
 That is thirty‑one.

 32. When the yang spirit exits, do not go far at first.
 Exit a step or two, then immediately retract.
 Next time go twenty steps, then retract.
 From near to far, proceed day by day, and there will be no danger of loss or confusion.
 That is thirty‑two.

 After three years of such training, the yang spirit becomes skilled and free—able to travel millions of miles with no concern.
 Thereafter, one may either retire to famed mountains, undertaking nine years of wall‑gazing, or dwell among the world to aid beings and accumulate merit, greatly brightening one’s future.